DatabaseCleaner/database_cleaner/README.markdown

 DatabaseCleaner[:active_record].strategy = :transaction
 DatabaseCleaner[:mongo_mapper].strategy = :truncation

-# How to specify particular connections
+# How to specify particular databases
-DatabaseCleaner[:active_record, { :connection => :two }]
+DatabaseCleaner[:active_record, { db: :two }]

 # You may also pass in the model directly:
-DatabaseCleaner[:active_record, { :model => ModelWithDifferentConnection }]
+DatabaseCleaner[:active_record, { db: ModelWithDifferentConnection }]
 ```

-Usage beyond that remains the same with `DatabaseCleaner.start` calling any setup on the different configured connections, and `DatabaseCleaner.clean` executing afterwards.
+Usage beyond that remains the same with `DatabaseCleaner.start` calling any setup on the different configured databases, and `DatabaseCleaner.clean` executing afterwards.

 ## Why?